MalikWhitten67/Globe-Token-Source-Files/README.md

  What is Globe Token?
 -------------------

-⚫ It is a currency that soon can be used across the world!
+⚫ Globe token is  a currency that is tailored for use in regions where technology is limited ⚫ It provides easy acess to buy goods and services without use the regular dollar

  What is the main goal?
 -------------------